italia/verificac19-sdk/README.md

 ### Download and cache rules and keys

-You can download and cache rules and keys using `Service`.
+You can download and cache rules and keys using `Service` module.

 ```js
 const {Service} = require('verificac19-sdk');